sidebase/nuxt-auth/docs/guide/authjs/quick-start.md

 ## NuxtAuthHandler

-Afterwards create your own NuxtAuthHandler under `~/server/api/auth/[...].ts`.
-Inside the NuxtAuthHandler you can configure the authentication provider you want to use, how the JWT Token is created and managed as well as how your sessions will be composed.
-The NuxtAuthHander will automaticlly create all required API endpoints to handle authentication inside your application.
+As a next step, create your NuxtAuthHandler under `~/server/api/auth/[...].ts`.
+Inside it you can configure the authentication provider you want to use, how the JWT Token is created and managed as well as how your sessions will be composed.
+The NuxtAuthHander will automatically create all required API endpoints to handle authentication inside your application.

 The NuxtAuthHandler is an adaptation of the [NextAuthHandler](https://next-auth.js.org/configuration/options) built into AuthJS.
 Inside the NuxtAuthHandler you can configure:

 - **OAuth providers**: _How can users login to your application?_
 - **Adapters**: _How are sessions saved? (e.g. JWT Token, Database etc.)_
 - **JWT Encryption**: _How is the JWT Token encrypted and read?_
-- **Callbacks**: _Hook into the authentication lifecyle hooks._
+- **Callbacks**: _Hook into the authentication lifecycle hooks._

 Begin by creating a new server route file in `~/server/api/auth/[...].ts`.
 You can then begin adding your NuxtAuthHandler.
-The filename must be [...].ts - this is a so-called "catch-all" route, read more in the [Nuxt catch-all docs](https://nuxt.com/docs/guide/directory-structure/server#catch-all-route).
+The filename must be `[...].ts` - this is a so-called "catch-all" route, read more in the [Nuxt catch-all docs](https://nuxt.com/docs/guide/directory-structure/server#catch-all-route).

 ```ts
 import { NuxtAuthHandler } from '#auth'